 Examples of Network Servers operating systems include Windows Servers and various implementations (distributions or distros) of Linux Open Systems.

 Network Servers – Windows

 As you can guess, Windows operating systems for network servers are supplied by Microsoft.
 The very latest version is Windows Server 2022, replacing Windows Server 2019.
 It has been specifically designed to support Cloud environments through the Microsoft Azure platform.
-The Microsoft Webpage giving more information can is here.
+The Microsoft Webpage giving more information can be found here.

-Microsoft has announced End of Life for earlier versions including Server 2012 but will support Server 2019 for some time yet.
+Microsoft has announced End of Life for earlier versions including Server 2012 but will support Server 2019 for some time.

 According to Microsoft, Windows Server 2022 majors on security upgrades to reflect the growing need for secure networking over distributed systems, and the working from home and remote access environments.